 Encounters should stop the players’ forward progress, challenge them, and be fun.
 Not every encounter has to be memorable or even interesting, but there are a few key rules to follow.
 First, let’s go into more detail on the three different types of encounters that were mentioned in the video.

-Combat is the bread-and-butter of D&D. The default state of encounters in D&D 5e is some form of combat encounter.
+Combat is the bread-and-butter of D&D. The default state of encounters in D&D 5e is some form of a combat encounter.
 Be it a difficult boss fight or a pack of goblins, you’ll have plenty of these throughout any given campaign.
 The rule of thumb for combat encounters is to vary the difficulty from encounter to encounter.
 Not every combat should be one big boss fight or battle against 4-6 creatures.
 Change it up!

 There are two ways to go about designing combat encounters.
 Planned encounters and random encounters.

 These are combat encounters that you have specifically planned to happen.
 You have chosen creatures that fit the theme of the scenario you have created.
 This encounter has been placed in a specific place in the world or adventure.
-There may be obstacles that you have design to fit this encounter.
+There may be obstacles that you have designed to fit this encounter.
 The point is, the DM has taken the time to create this combat encounter.

 For most games, this will be the vast majority of encounters be it a homebrew or pre-made adventure.
 The encounter the DM or module created was made for a reason and there were specific obstacles in mind for the party to overcome.
 The combat encounter is a vessel to move the plot forward in some way or another.